blt/locker/README.md

 'locks taken out' for that resource is 'magnitude' or 'size'.
 As this is early days, please to anticipate the vocabulary changing.
 Suggestions appreciated.

-Three kinds of locks are intended:
+Two kinds of locks are implemented:

   * process associated :: a lock is set by a process and is destroyed only when the process gives it up OR the associated process dies
-  * time-based :: a lock is set and given a timeout value, beyond which it is destroyed
-  * time/process hybrid :: a lock is set by a process and is destroyed when the process give it up OR the timeout limit is reached but NOT if the associated process dies
+  * time/process hybrid :: a lock is set by a process and is destroyed when the process gives it up OR the timeout limit is reached XOR if the associated process dies

-Only the first, 'process associated' is implemented in this release.

 ## Example